tungs/unrandomize/README.md

 Overrides Math.random with a seedable pseudorandom number generator.
 The generator uses the [xorshift128+ algorithm](https://en.wikipedia.org/wiki/xorshift), which is the built-in algorithm for `Math.random()` in common web browsers since around 2015-2016.

 ### Why use this?
-Exact results from programs using `Math.random()` can be hard to recreate.
-By overriding `Math.random` with one that has an assignable and retrievable state, it's easier to recreate results.
+Programs that use `Math.random()` can produce results that are hard to recreate, because the internal state used to generate those numbers is not directly accessible.
+By overriding `Math.random` with one that has the same initial state, and an assignable and retrievable state, it's easier to recreate results.

 ## Installing
 ### In Browser